 We recommend this cottage for being both rustically enchanting and also very well situated in La Garrotxa.
 If you want to get to know this exceptional area of northern Catalonia near the Pyrenees, and like genuine country décor, this might well be the place for you.

 It also comes with an independent casita, more or less an extra little studio cottage in itself, that gives you a third bedroom at no additional cost.

 We liked this old house, full of character (complete with the occasional creaky floorboard), presented in traditional local style.
 It's ideal for enjoying the many-splendoured options of La Garrotxa from a home base of perfect peace and quiet.

-The owners, who are charming and helpful hosts, will leave you to your own complete intimacy or can assist in directing you to La Garrotxa’s attractions.
-They also invite you to help yourselves to vegetables from the garden for meals in, although there are excellent restaurants nearby if you prefer to eat out (much cheaper than their coastal equivalents, a previous holidaymaker here told us).
+There are excellent restaurants nearby if you prefer to eat out (much cheaper than their coastal equivalents, a previous holidaymaker here told us).

 Although visitors to this rich, once volcanic region of Girona will invariably want to get out and about and walk the hills, explore down the lanes, or immerse themselves in history, driving around to the medieval villages, heading to Dali’s castle museum in Figueres, or beautiful coastal Cadaqués and the first class beaches at Emporda, the cottage’s location represents a delightful opportunity to relax on lazy days off.